rmedina97/peering-guide/declarative-peering-guide.md

 `NAMESPACE_NAME_TO_OFFLOAD` is the name of the namespace to offload;

 This resource must be created in the namespace intended to be offloaded to remote clusters.
 For instance, the configuration above enables the offloading of the chosen namespace to all available provider clusters.
 The `podOffloadingStrategy: LocalAndRemote` policy allows pods in the namespace to be scheduled either locally or remotely, depending on the Kubernetes scheduler’s decisions (e.g., a remote virtual node with more available resources may be favored over a saturated local node).

 >**Note**:When inspecting the status of the Liqo provider cluster, offloading is reported as disabled.
 This behavior is expected and indicates that the provider cluster is not configured to offload its workloads to the consumer cluster.
 To enable bidirectional offloading, using different namespaces on both clusters, the same offloading configuration steps must be performed in the opposite direction, from the provider to the consumer cluster.
 Refer to [the namespace offloading documentation](../../usage/namespace-offloading.md#namespace-mapping-strategy) for more in-depth explanations.

 >**Note** Currently, the `NamespaceOffloading` resource **must be created before scheduling any pod** intended to run on a remote cluster.
 If a pod is created before the namespace has been offloaded, it will remain indefinitely in the `Pending` state—even after the offloading configuration is applied.
 **It is therefore crucial to offload the namespace first**, before initiating pod scheduling.

+## <a id="unpeer"></a>Delete the peering and clean the environment
+The peering can be removed by deleting all the Custom Resources (CRs) that were created.
+The following list outlines a recommended order for deletion:

+1. Offloading
+   1. NamespaceOffloading  (delete the permission to offload a namespace)
+   2. ResourceSlice        (delete the virtual node, representation of the remote cluster)
+2. Authentication
+   1. Tenant               (delete the auth policies applied)
+   2. RoleBinding          (delete the permission to create the liqo resources such as resource slices)
+3. Networking
+   1. Gateway client
+   2. Gateway server
+   3. Configuration
+4. All the secret about the peering that were left, such as:
+   1. Identity secret      (Authentication)
+   2. Gateway keys         (Networking)
+   3. Publickeys           (Netwroking)

+After these steps, the peering is effectively undone; however, the provider cluster remains known by the consumer cluster.
+To completely remove all information, delete the corresponding `ForeignCluster` resource.